-The living arrangement for students at Hesston is distinct to say the least.
-Students live in what are known as “mods” (much easier than “modular living units”) which provide a more casual, comfortable, intimate environment that fosters lifelong relationships.
+The living arrangement for students at Hesston is distinct.
+Students live in what are known as “mods” (modular living units) which provide a more casual, comfortable, intimate environment that fosters lifelong relationships.

 In each mod, there are five to eight rooms and nine to 15 students total.
 So unlike huge residence halls that have dozens of rooms on each floor—and dozens upon dozens of students—students at Hesston get to know their “modmates” much more quickly and closely.

-Erb Hall has an east, central, and west wing, with a total occupancy of around 250.
+Erb Hall has an east, central and west wing, with a total occupancy of around 250.
 There are no coed mods at Hesston.
-Female students live in Erb Hall’s east and central wings.
-Male students live in the west wing.
+Floor plans: Erb Hall east, Erb central and west

 All mod rooms are about the same size,(Erb Hall 12′ x 15′, Kauffman Court 11′ x 13′) are carpeted, and have air conditioning.
 Additionally, they are all furnished with the following items for each student:

 - Campus computer network jack and wi-fi